How to Install Nginx, PHP, MariaDB, and PhpMyAdmin on Arch Linux

 }

-15. After all file configurations had been made, all you need to do is to restart Nginx and PHP-FPM services and point your browser to http://localhost/phpmyadmin URL from local node or http://arch_IP/phpmyadmin form another computer.
+15. After all file configurations have been made, all you need to do is to restart Nginx and PHP-FPM services and point your browser to http://localhost/phpmyadmin URL from local node or http://arch_IP/phpmyadmin form another computer.

-$ sudo systemctl restart php-fpm
+sudo systemctl restart php-fpm

-$ sudo systemctl restart nginx
+sudo systemctl restart nginx

-16. If everything runs as intended the final step is to enable LEMP system wide with the following commands.
+16. If everything runs as intended the final step is to enable LEMP system-wide with the following commands.

-$ sudo systemctl enable php-fpm
+sudo systemctl enable php-fpm

-$ sudo systemctl enable nginx
+sudo systemctl enable nginx

-$ sudo systemctl enable mysqld
+sudo systemctl enable mysqld

 Congratulations!
 You have installed and configured LEMP on Arch Linux and, now, you have a full dynamic interface to begin and develop web applications.

-Although Arch Linux is not the most very-best suited system to run on production servers due to its community orientated rolling release model it can be a very fast and reliable source for small non-critical production environments.
+Although Arch Linux is not the most very-best suited system to run on production servers due to its community-orientated rolling release model it can be a very fast and reliable source for small non-critical production environments.

 Matei Cezar